-Table 1 summarizes the projected capital ratios, risk-weighted assets, gains or losses, revenue, and net income before taxes under the Supervisory Severely Adverse Scenario for M&T. The projected capital ratios reflect the DFAST capital actions which include (i) M&T's actual capital actions during the first forecasted quarter, (ii) maintaining common stock dividends equal to the average quarterly amount paid in the previous year in each quarter thereafter, and (iii) no redemptions of any regulatory capital instruments.
-M&T's projected Tier 1 Common capital ratio reaches a minimum of 8.5% in 2014 before recovering slightly in 2015.
-Over the nine quarter forecast horizon from September 30, 2013 to December 31, 2015, the Tier 1 Common capital ratio is reduced by approximately 0.3% from 9.1% to 8.8%.
+Table 1 summarizes the projected capital ratios, risk-weighted assets, gains or losses, revenue, and net income before taxes under the Supervisory Severely Adverse Scenario.
+The projected capital ratios reflect the DFAST capital actions which include (i) M&T's actual capital actions during the first forecasted quarter, (ii) maintaining common stock dividends equal to the average quarterly amount paid in the previous year in each quarter thereafter, and (iii) no redemptions of any regulatory capital instruments.
+M&T's projected Tier 1 Common capital ratio reaches a minimum of 9.1% in the first quarter of 2015 before recovering.
+Over the nine quarter forecast horizon from September 30, 2014 to December 31, 2016, the Tier 1 Common capital ratio is reduced by approximately 0.2% from 9.8% to 9.6%.

-The significant drivers of change in M&T's Tier 1 Common capital ratio under the Supervisory Severely Adverse Scenario are as follows:
+The significant drivers of change in M&T's Tier 1 Common capital ratio under the Supervisory Severely Adverse Scenario, relative to 9.8% as of September 30, 2014, are as follows:

-- Elevated credit-related losses, predominately in the form of net loan charge-offs and a provision for loan losses necessary to build the allowance for loan losses. - Pre-provision net revenue that, although adversely affected by the severe economic conditions of the scenario, partially offsets the capital impact from credit losses. - Decline in M&T's current risk-weighted assets, driven by declining loan balances as a result of elevated charge-offs and diminished new originations.
-The decrease in risk-weighted assets helps in moderating the adverse impacts mentioned above.
+- Elevated credit-related losses, predominately in the form of net loan charge-offs and a provision for loan losses necessary to build the allowance for loan losses. - Pre-provision net revenue that, although adversely affected by the severe economic conditions of the scenario, partially offsets the capital impact from credit losses.

-The changes in the Tier 1 Capital, Total Risk-Based Capital, and Tier 1 Leverage ratios reflect the same factors affecting the Tier 1 Common ratio, and incorporate the prescribed regulatory capital credit for M&T's capital securities that were outstanding at September 30, 2013 under applicable regulations, including the pending Basel III capital standards.
+The changes in the Common Equity Tier 1, Tier 1 Capital, Total Risk-Based Capital, and Tier 1 Leverage ratios reflect the same factors affecting the Tier 1 Common ratio, and incorporate the prescribed regulatory capital credit for M&T's capital securities that were outstanding at September 30, 2014 under applicable regulations, including Basel III capital standards.
 Apart from these, the projected capital ratios also incorporate the impact of the proposed Hudson City acquisition.
 All regulatory capital ratios remain above the required minimum levels throughout the nine quarter forecast horizon.